 This recipe for homemade pie crust has never let me down and is the only one I ever use.
 Whether you’re making a savory or a sweet pie, this pie crust will do it justice.
-It is perfectly buttery, flaky, and easy to make using just 5 simple ingredients.
+It is perfectly buttery, flaky, and easy to make using a few simple ingredients.

 Homemade Pie Crust Ingredients:

-- All-purpose flour: Measured correctly.
-It is so important when it comes to making pie crust that you use precise measurements.
-Use a spoon to scoop the flour into your measuring cup, and then level it off with the flat side of a knife.
+- All-purpose flour: Measure correctly!
+Precise measurements are crucial for making pie dough.
+Stir the flour around in the bag to fluff it up, lightly spoon it into your measuring cup, and then level it off with the flat side of a knife.

 How to Make Homemade Pie Crust: